LorenzoLaCorte/keycloak-nextcloud-grafana-integration/README.md

 # TO-DO
 Listed by priority:
-- keycloak entrypoint modification in order to wait for postgres
+- bug fix in logs dashboard
+- add systemd logs to logs dashboard
-- template secrets
+- cadvisor
 - join registry-tls-common and registry-login
-- loki for prom endpoint is still necessary?